Race for top EU jobs turns murkier before elections

 Although London has no veto this time over a decision now subject to qualified majority voting, it might find enough allies to block either man, and anyway the EU does not normally outvote a big member state on a matter of national interest.

-Dutch Prime Minister Mark Rutte also voiced skepticism on Thursday about the Spitzenkandidat system.
+Dutch Prime Minister Mark Rutte also voiced scepticism on Thursday about the Spitzenkandidat system.

 While insisting he is running to head the Commission, Juncker, 59, has said he would be honored to serve as president of the European Council, succeeding Belgian Herman Van Rompuy as full-time chairman of EU summits, a key broker of compromises.